A-Fisk/actiPy/notes.md

 - just do in test dir, and use to run tests?

 ### create test data
-- k now problem with import pingouin as conflict with numpy
-- problem incompatible with numpy 2.0
-- sorted and it works by downgrading numpy env
-- what test data do I want? and how use it?
-- 10 days of data in single column with datetime index
-- test splitting that into columns
-- test plotting that?
-- okay test plotting \_actogram_plot, what form does it want the data in?
-- I think it's single animal per col
-- running into debug problem as len(data_to_plot.columns) <- suggests
-it is asking for each day to be separate column
 - expecting a list of dataframes, organised by animal each is a df of that animal each col is diff day